Memal7/kcna/04_cloud-native-app-delivery.md

 # Cloud Native Application Delivery - 8%
-This part of the repository demonstrate the **Cloud Native Application Delivery** part of exam objectives, which covers 8% of the KCNA exam.
+This part of the repository demonstrates the **Cloud Native Application Delivery** part of exam objectives, which covers 8% of the KCNA exam.

 ---

 ## Chapter outcomes
-At the end of this page you should be able to describe and answer following questions:
+At the end of this page you should be able to describe and answer the following questions:
 - Describe and understand the concept of CI/CD.
 - Describe and understand the concept of GitOps.
-- How GitOps workflows looks like and which benefits is has?
+- How GitOps workflow looks like and which benefits it has?
-- Which GitOps frameworks are available and understand concept of each of them.
+- Which GitOps frameworks are available and understand the concept of each of them?

 ---